jjaard/add-to-autopilot/README.md

 ## 3.
 Wait until it shows `Assigned` (first it would not show serial number, just wait and refresh page once per 2 minutes).
-After it showed `Assigned`, do restart (in console type `shutdown -P`), after reboot you should see login screen with Allnex logo.
+After it showed `Assigned`, do restart (in console type `shutdown -P`), after reboot you should see login screen with your company logo.
 Login with your `non-admin` account.

 ## 4.